Cracking Salesforce Testing Interview

 Implications In Industry

 Salesforce can compete with software giants like Microsoft, Oracle, and SAP, all of whom have strong data and analytics capabilities, now that Informatica is part of its portfolio.
 Additionally, it puts Salesforce in a stronger position to benefit from the AI revolution, where having access to high-quality, real-time data is a differentiation in the marketplace.
-Smaller CRM and data integration companies might find it difficult to compete, which might lead to more mergers and acquisitions (M&A) transactions in the tech sector as other companies try to combine their expertise.

 Challenges Salesforce Might Face